cjerdonek/groome-python-expected/docs/releasing.md

 2. One-time setup
 -----------------

 This section describes setup steps that you need to do only once.
-Roughly,

 ### 2.1.
 Set up PyPI user accounts